Employment discrimination questionnaire

 Time limits

-You must file a complaint within one year of the date of any discriminatory action/harm.
-CRD can only investigate unlawful discrimination that has occurred within one year from the date of the unlawful act.
-Please submit your questionnaire promptly to allow time for the intake interview, drafting of the charge, sending/receiving time, signing and returning to BOLI before the one year anniversary.
+For most claims, you must file a complaint within one year of the date of any discriminatory action/harm.
+The Workplace Fairness Act has extended filing timelines up to 5 years for some Oregon discrimination claims occurring on or after September 29, 2019.
+Please submit your questionnaire promptly to allow time for the intake interview, drafting of the charge, sending/receiving time, signing and returning to BOLI before the deadlines expire.

 What is the questionnaire?